-We are particularly committed to using local food and ingredients, both to cut food miles and to contribute to thriving local economies and sustainable livelihoods.
-We recognise the link between healthier diets and sustainability, and our Sustainable Food Plan has been developed to contribute towards UWE Bristol’s Healthy and Wellbeing Strategy and action plans.
+We are particularly committed to using local food and ingredients, both to cut food miles and to also contribute to thriving local economies and sustainable livelihoods.
+We recognise the link between healthier diets and sustainability, and our Sustainable Food Plan has been developed to contribute towards UWE Bristol’s Health and Wellbeing Strategy and action plans.

 2030 Strategy targets

 Our 2030 Strategy targets are contained in our sustainable food plan (PDF).
 Read below how we are meeting them and be inspired by what we are doing.

 - Local food: by 2030, 70% of our food (by value) will be sourced locally within the UK (our definition of ‘local’ is taken from the Soil Association Food for Life accreditation).
 We will facilitate the provision of ultra-local produce from growers within a 30-mile radius where possible and financially viable.